Canadian wins 18th Chopin international piano competition

-WARSAW, Poland (AP) — The jury of the 18th Frederic Chopin international piano competition has announced Bruce (Xiaoyu) Liu of Canada as the winner of the 40,000-euro ($45,000) first prize in the 18th Frederic Chopin international piano competition that launches pianists’ world careers.
+WARSAW, Poland (AP) — Bruce (Xiaoyu) Liu of Canada was named early Thursday as the winner of the 40,000-euro ($45,000) first prize in the 18th Frederic Chopin international piano competition, a prestigious event that launches pianists’ world careers.

-The announcement came early Thursday, just hours after the last among the 12 finalists played a Chopin concerto with the orchestra at the packed National Philharmonic in Warsaw.
+The announcement from the jury came just hours after Liu played as the last entrant among the 12 finalists, performing Chopin's concerto in E minor, opus 11 with the orchestra at the packed National Philharmonic in Warsaw.
+His inspired performance was met with huge applause.

+“Oh my god.
+I don’t know what to say, honestly,” Liu said after being name winner.

+“We have been dreaming with all these people here for this prestigious stage,” the 24-year-old born in Paris said in English.

 People are also reading…

-Bowing to their artistry, the 17-member jury allowed two more finalists this year than usual.
-The competition, held every five years, was postponed by a year due to the pandemic.
+Bowing to their artistry, the jury allowed two more finalists this year than usual.
+The competition, held every five years, was postponed from 2020 due to the pandemic.

-The finalists are Leonora Armellini of Italy; Canada’s J.J.
-Jun Li Bui and Bruce (Xiaoyu) Liu; Alexander Gadjiev, representing Italy and Slovenia; Martin Garcia Garcia of Spain; Eva Gevorgyan representing Russia and Armenia; Jakub Kuszlik and Kamil Pacholec of Poland; Japan’s Aimi Kobayashi and Kyohei Sorita; China’s Hao Rao; and Hyuk Lee of South Korea.

-Observers noted that the level of the competition was very high this year and said it’s difficult to pick a favorite to win.

 Among previous winners are Maurizio Pollini of Italy, Argentina’s Martha Argerich, Garrick Ohlsson from the United States, Poland’s Krystian Zimerman and Artur Blechacz, and Seong-Jin Cho of South Korea.